bhauman/moriscore/README.md

 ```

 This works in the same way that it works in underscore.js.
 The call to
-the wrapper will return the raw Mori datastructure.
+the wrapper will return the raw Mori data structure.
 If you want to
 operate on the new value you have to wrap it again.

 ### Chaining